Property maintenance

 The cyclical maintenance calculation template and worked examples help calculate how much funding to set aside each year.
 This must be updated annually to provide to your auditor.

-Tools to support calculation of cyclical maintenance provision
+Tools to support cyclical maintenance provision

-Set aside a portion of your Property Maintenance Grant funding every year to build up a fund for repainting the school.
+Set aside a portion of your property maintenance grant funding every year to build up a fund for repainting the school.
 Otherwise, you may struggle to cover the substantial cost of painting a school later.

 Advice for school painting